kalpanagarg9224/Femi/README.md

 # Femi
 Femi is a soil type detector and crop suggester that aims to promote sustainable agriculture.A technological solution to detect which crop is suitable and most fruitful for your soil type.
-This project predicts crop based on soil type.

 # Tech Stack
 1) Front-end: HTML, CSS, JavaScript